 Shipping deadline: What's the last day you can order at Amazon for Christmas?

-Christmas is coming.
-You're running out of time to order the perfect present and still have it arrive by Dec.
+It's almost Christmas.
+You're practically out of time to order the perfect present and still have it arrive by Dec.
 25. If you've been scrolling through Amazon's best holiday deals, you might be wondering: what's the last day you can order at Amazon for Christmas?

 There's a shipping deadline approaching.
 If you want your gifts to come on time, we recommend ordering them from Amazon as soon as possible.
 But if you're leaving your gifting decisions to the last minute, keep reading to discover the last day you can order at Amazon for Christmas.